NorthStarUAS/props-legacy/README.md

 initialization, and the faster class.field notation (Python) or get() set() routines (C++) are called during run-time.

-## Easy I/O for reading and writing configuration files
+### Easy I/O for reading and writing configuration files

 The hierarchical structure of the property tree maps nicely to xml and json.
-(Todo: expand this section.)
+Currently there is an xml reader that loads an xml file and populates populates the values into a newly created property (sub) tree rooted at the requested location in the larger property tree.
+This is a great way to load a big application config file with a single function call.
+Then the config values are available in the property tree for the various modules to use as needed.

-## A note on threaded applications
+### A note on threaded applications

 The Property Tree system is *not* thread safe.
 I am pondering some ideas to make a thread safe version of the property tree, but this